Aaron Henry (footballer)

-Aaron Lewis Henry (born 31 August 2003) is an English footballer who plays as a midfielder for National League side Boreham Wood.
+Aaron Lewis Henry (born 31 August 2003) is an English footballer who plays as a midfielder for side Wealdstone.

 Club career

 Charlton Athletic

 Henry made his professional debut with Charlton Athletic in a 1–0 FA Cup loss to West Bromwich Albion on 4 January 2020.
 In October 2020, he signed a professional contract with Charlton until 2023.

 Henry scored his first goal for Charlton in an EFL Cup tie against Queens Park Rangers on 9 August 2022.

 On 31 May 2023, Henry – at the age of 19 – signed a new two-year deal with Charlton Athletic with an option for the third year.

 On 30 May 2025, it was confirmed Henry would leave the club following the conclusion of his contract.

 Wealdstone (loan)

 On 4 February 2022, Henry joined Wealdstone on an initial one-month loan, which was extended until the end of the season in March 2022.

 On 19 March 2022, Henry scored his first senior goal, a 25 yard free kick in an eventual 4-2 defeat to Stockport County.
 Henry played a total of 20 times for Wealdstone, scoring one further goal for the club, also a free kick, in a 2-0 victory over Boreham Wood.